Mesh

 Base64

-The Base64 module encodes and decodes binary data in Base64 format.
-Decoding returns Result<String, String> because the input may be malformed.
+The Base64 module encodes and decodes the UTF-8 bytes of String values.
+Decoding returns Result<String, String> because the input may be malformed or decode to invalid UTF-8.
+Use Bytes.to_base64 and Bytes.from_base64 for arbitrary binary values.

 mesh